stoogoff/aegean-foundry-vtt/README.md

 The Aegean RPG system for Foundry VTT including sheets for the following:

 - Aegean PC Character Sheet
-- Adversary Sheet
+- Adversary Sheet (minions, champions, and legends)
 - Advantages / Disadvantages
 - Armour
 - Attacks (for creatures and monstrous adversaries)
+- Careers
 - Deities
 - Equipment
 - Equipment Properties
 - Talents
 - Weapons

 Almost all parts of a character can be created ready for play, including adding equipment, relationships to the Gods, as well as talents, specialisations and advantages / disadvantages.
-The major missing thing for a PC are careers but as they don't directly affect play at the table that should be OK.

 Systems are in place to roll skill checks by selecting a characteristic and skill and automatically calculating successes.
 Risk can be tracked, vulnerable state is taken into account when making skill checks and Wounds are automatically rolled and added to the character (although penalties aren't automatically applied).
 Damage can be applied which takes into account the character's armour.